Fellows and Interns

 Smithsonian Office of Fellowships and Internships

 Awards are based on merit.
-Fellowships are open to all qualified persons without reference to race, color, religion, gender, national origin, age, or condition of handicap.
+Fellowships are open to all qualified persons regardless of race, color, religion, gender, national origin, age, sexual orientation, or condition of handicap.
 The Smithsonian Institution's Office of International Relations will assist with arranging J-1 exchange visas for fellowship recipients who require them.